.:DENNIS – Fear of Armageddon led him out of the Watchtower

-For about 6 years, I tried to make my faith a private matter.
+For about six years, I tried to make my faith a private matter.
 I could not trust any Christian church enough to try going to one.
-Finally about 3 years ago, I attended a United Methodist Church in Newton in order to hear a friend sing in the choir.
+Finally, about three years ago, I attended a United Methodist Church in Newton in order to hear a friend sing in the choir.
 I went a couple of times and talked to the pastor.
 He gave me a book on the major beliefs of the United Methodist Church.
 I was shocked with how many of the beliefs corresponded with what I had come to believe.

 I started attending Grace United Methodist Church and from the first Sunday, I knew that I had found my church home.
 I do believe God had a hand in it.
 I walked up to the door the first time and it was not clear where I was supposed to enter.
 I wasn’t even sure how to ask.
 Well, just as I was about to turn around and leave, a kind couple came up to me and they took me in and introduced me around the place.

 I introduced myself to the pastor and talked for just a minute, but later in the day, he called me and invited me to Sunday school.
 I became very active in the church from the beginning.
-I attended services, Sunday school, and a couple of weekday bible studies.
-About 3 months later, he invited me to attend a 3-day seminar on leadership in a growing church.
+I attended services, Sunday school, and a couple of weekday Bible studies.
+About three months later, he invited me to attend a three-day seminar on leadership in a growing church.
 A short time later, I started teaching a basic Spanish class at church.
-A couple months later, I facilitated my first adult bible study class.
-They respected my bible knowledge and ability at teaching, and I was soon found myself facilitating a Sunday school class.
+A couple months after that, I facilitated my first adult Bible study class.
+They respected my Bible knowledge and ability to teach, and I soon found myself facilitating a Sunday school class.

-Growing up as a Jehovah’s Witness, I never imagined the joy I feel now that I can worship God and have a true relationship with Jesus.
-To know that He loves and approves me because He wants to, not based on my compliance with man-made standards.
-He has blessed me immensely these past 3 years.
+Growing up as a Jehovah’s Witness, I never imagined the joy I feel now that I can worship God and have a true relationship with Jesus, to know that He loves and approves me because He wants to, not based on my compliance with man-made standards.
+He has blessed me immensely these past three years.
 Although I have suffered the loss of my Jehovah’s Witness family who will no longer speak to me because I have joined a church, I have gained many real and dear friends.